expresstechsoftware/inspect-http-requests/README.txt

 = 1.0.6 =
 * Support Wordpress 6.4.2
 * Sort the admin page on blocked url's and sort URL's on alphabet
-* Stop logging to database if administrator has manually added a matching base-url.
+* Stop logging to database if administrator has manually added a matching base-url in the database.
 * Added option to block by default, define( 'inspect-http-requests-default-block', true ) in wp-config.php
 * Added option to create ignore list in wp-config.php, the defaults are 'your own wp' and wordpress.org so that preloaders and updates won't show up.
 If you have a lot of database lookups this WILL speed things up.